PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 1. BL1 runs BL2 (in this step and all subsequent steps, running a component is preceded by successful authentication of the component).
 1. BL2 loads BL31 (TF-A secure monitor).
 1. BL2 loads BL32 (OP-TEE OS).
-1. BL2 loads BL33 (U-Boot, the normal world boot loader).
+1. BL2 loads BL33 (U-Boot, the normal world bootloader).
 1. BL2 runs  BL31 (TF-A secure monitor)
 1. BL31 runs BL32 (OP-TEE OS).
 OP-TEE OS modifies the kernel device tree to communicate shared information between OP-TEE OS and the kernel, for example the address and size of the OP-TEE OS <-><!--not happy with this symbol; is it common in Linux development?--> kernel shared memory buffer.
 1. BL32 runs U-Boot (change from SW to NW).